Philly is a steak city, and I’ve spent my fair share of time chasing down the holy grail: cheesesteaks.

 Where: 750 S 7th St, Philadelphia, PA 19147

-Saloon might not be a full-on steak house in Philadelphia, but it’s been serving some of the city’s most reliable steaks since 1967.
+Saloon might not be among full-on steak houses in Philadelphia, but it’s been serving some of the city’s most reliable steaks since 1967, ranking it among the top 10 steakhouses in Philadelphia.

-If you’re more inclined towards seafood, though, the lobster Française in a creamy almond sauce is out of this world.
+If you’re more inclined towards nutritious seafood, the lobster Française in a creamy almond sauce is out of this world.

 Taste of Brazil